Ukraine travel info

 Duty free

-Travellers to Ukraine can bring in 200 cigarettes or 50 cigars or 250g of tobacco products; 1 litre of spirits and 2 litres of wine; and goods for personal use, as well as goods with a total value of €200, without incurring customs duty.
-Prohibited items include items that can have an impact on the environment, and agricultural goods and live animals.
+Travellers to Ukraine can bring in up to 200 cigarettes, 50 cigars, or 250g of tobacco products; 1 litre of spirits and 2 litres of wine; and goods for personal use up to a total value of €200 (for air travellers) without incurring customs duty.
+Lower value limits may apply for other types of entry.
+Certain items, including hazardous materials, agricultural products, and live animals, are restricted or require special permits.
+Travellers carrying prescription medications should ensure they have relevant documentation.

 Communications